Kreyu/data-table-bundle/docs/philosophy/understanding-views-api.md

 The `HeaderRowView` represents a row of headers.
 It contains two additional properties:

+!!!
+Note

+    If the personalization is enabled, only the columns marked as visible are included in the header row.

 `parent`

 :   Holds a reference to a `DataTableView`, which represents the whole data table.